 I’ll never forget the time I was talking with a girl from Germany when I was 6 months pregnant.
-I was explaining to her that I had recently graduated from nursing school and my plan was to take 6 to 8 weeks off after giving birth.
-I also told her that I had recently had a job interview for a night shift position at a hospital that was about an hour away from my home and I was really hoping to get the job.
+I was explaining to her that I had recently graduated from nursing school and my plan was to take 6 to 8 weeks off after giving birth, a typical maternity leave in the U.S. I also told her that I had recently had a job interview for a night shift position at a hospital that was about an hour away from my home and I was really hoping to get the job.

 “How long do women take off after having a baby in Germany?”
 I had asked her.

 The answer to this is that in Germany, all working women are entitled to a minimum of 14 weeks paid leave if they become pregnant.
 There is also the option for the mother or father to take an extended parental leave of up to 24 months, during which they are entitled to 14 months of an allowance (paid by the government) and their employer cannot terminate them during this time.

 A 2019 study from UNICEF, “Are the world’s richest countries family-friendly?” compares the maternity leave policies of some of the richest countries in the world.
 Included is a table with country names going down one row and rows with the following headings: “paid leave available to mothers”; “paid leave reserved for fathers”.
 I scrolled allll the way down to the bottom to find the United States, the only country on the list with zeros across the board.

 That’s right, the United States does not offer any form of paid leave for new mothers and fathers and women only get 6 weeks of guaranteed unpaid leave from a job before they are at risk of termination.

 Some jobs offer their own private benefits for mothers that may be better and some states have issued state mandated maternity leave policies, but if you’re not one of the women who has a job with good benefits or lives in a state with better policies?
 You’re simply out of luck.

 My experience with postpartum recovery